Three Things My Mother Had

 ~

-box and book are near but the boy is far away.
+and the book are with her but that boy is far away.

-He had no treasures or dreams or hopes of his own
+He never had treasures or dreams or hopes of his own

-and couldn't wait forever for someone else's someday.
+and he couldn't wait forever for someone else's someday.

 ➺